 The next group is the TG Ab.
 These levels rise as well as the TPO Ab levels in autoimmune thyroiditis, but to a lesser degree.

-Although this may all sound logical and clear, life being what it is means that both the thyroid stimulating immunoglobulin antibodies and the antithyroid peroxidase antibodies may both be present in an autoimmune (Hashimoto’s) thyroiditis and in Graves’ disease in some degree at least.
+Although this may all sound logical and clear, both the thyroid-stimulating immunoglobulin antibodies and the antithyroid peroxidase antibodies may both be present in an autoimmune (Hashimoto’s) thyroiditis and in Graves’ disease in some degree at least.